Their tagline is Capital One No Hassle Rewards… but do they live up to expectations? What are the advantages and disadvantages for each program?

 The reason I’m not a fan of this is obvious – you don’t always get the best deal.
 For example, a $350 flight for 35,000 gives full value, but then if the flight was $351 ($1 more) over 70% more miles would be needed for it.

 Biggest Advantage: Miles that can be converted to cash value and used for any travel purchase.

 Biggest Disadvantage: The tiered redemption system.

 What is probably their least common rewards program is the one for points.
-As I’m writing this I only see two cards on their website that give points – the MTV Visa card and the Orbitz Visa card.
+As I’m writing this I only see two cards on their website that give points – the MTV Visa card and the Orbitz Visa card (update: no longer available).

 Upon reviewing the Orbitz Visa card, the webpage lists this example:

 Redeem your points for travel, cash, gift cards and more.
 For example: